cutemelissa17/bioeC131-final-project/README.md

 sudo apt-get install vienna-rna bedtools
 ```
 ### 7.2 Extract Sequences from BED File
+This command generates a FASTA file with the sequences for the LAT regions, which will be used for RNA secondary structure prediction.
 ```
 bedtools getfasta -fi /var/www/html/jbrowse2/herpesvirus1.fa -bed /var/www/html/jbrowse2/lat_regions_updated.bed -fo lat_regions_sequences.fasta
 ```